Budget statement to paint grim picture

 GROWTH PLANS

-But concerns about Britain's standing with bond investors are unlikely to cut much ice with British voters who are facing the sharpest decline in living standards for 30 years, due to high inflation and stagnant wages.
+But concerns about the country's standing with bond investors are unlikely to cut much ice with British voters who are facing the sharpest decline in living standards for 30 years, due to high inflation and stagnant wages.

 Labour business spokesman Chuka Umunna told Reuters this week that spending cuts were fuelling a vicious circle of slower growth, and that markets would respect a change of course in response to an altered international backdrop.